-DISC5170 Spiritual Formation 1 (1 hour)
+DISC5170 Spiritual Formation 1: Basic Spiritual Disciplines (1 hour)

-This course is the first of two semester-long, pass-fail experiences in a faculty-mentored group.
-The group will meet an hour weekly for accountability, mentoring, discussion, and spiritual formation in the company of others.
-It will include specific assignments from a variety of Christian devotional practices.
-This course is designed to be taken during a student's first Fall semester. [\\See note below.]
+This course is a pass-fail experience in a faculty led learning context.
+Students in the course will meet weekly for accountability, mentoring, discussion, and spiritual formation by participating in and leading weekly meetings.
+Students will comprehend a variety of Christian devotional practices by completing specific assignments on basic spiritual disciplines.
+This course is designed to be taken during a student's first Fall semester.
+[See note below.]
+Course is available in a mentoring format.

-\\Students registered for DISC5170 will automatically be registered for DISC5171 with the same professor, at the same time, the following semester.
+Students registered for DISC5170 will automatically be registered for DISC5171 with the same professor, at the same time, the following semester, if DISC5171 is required for the student's degree plan.

-DISC5171 Spiritual Formation 2 (1 hour)
+DISC5171 Spiritual Formation 2: Multiplication (1 hour)

-This course is the second of two semester-long, pass-fail experiences in a faculty-mentored group.
-The group will meet an hour weekly for accountability, mentoring, discussion, and spiritual formation in the company of others.
-It will include specific assignments from a variety of Christian devotional practices.
-This course is designed to be taken the semester immediately following DISC5170. [\\See note below DISC5170.]
+This course is a pass-fail experience in a faculty led learning context.
+Students in the course will meet weekly for accountability, mentoring, discussion, and spiritual formation by participating in and leading weekly meetings.
+Students will select a mentee(s) from a church ministry context to encourage them in establishing basic spiritual disciplines that will lead them to consistent spiritual growth.
+This course is designed to be taken immediately following DISC5170.
+[See note under the DISC5170 course description.]
+Course is available in a mentoring format.